10 Of The Coolest And Most Unusual Things To Do In Paris

-Cool Unusual Things To Do In Paris
+Crazy and Unusual Things to Do in Paris Pin

 If you’re looking for unusual things to do in Paris, you have to think outside the box.

-You need to erase the unrealistically romantic picture of the City of Love that Hollywood has painted.
+Erase the unrealistically romantic picture of the City of Love that Hollywood has painted.

 The Wall of Love